RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 - We may need to allow the layer to have a ring-out phase where the RegionPlayer keeps playing for some specified amount of time even after the sample has finished.
 Or it could be mocked by using a sample that has a tail containing some silence.
+By using a loop, that silence portion could be very short.

 - LFOs could be allowed to produce audio-rate signals and have keytracking of their frequencies.
   When routed to pitch, we could mock frequency modulation synthesis.
 When the input sample is a